oisdk/site/posts/2018-02-16-one-pass-huffman.markdown

 bibliography: One Pass Laziness.bib
 ---

 While working on something else, I figured out a nice Haskell implementation of Huffman coding, and I thought I'd share it here.
 The algorithm is one-pass: the data is frequency-counted, Huffman-coded, and spat back out in one go.
 I'll go through the general techniques for transforming a multi-pass algorithm into a one-pass one first, and then the Huffman algorithm itself.
+If you just want to skip to the code, it's provided at the end [^code].

 ## Circular Programming